 This was just one challenge the engineers faced when designing the next-generation successor to the Hubble Space Telescope (HST), the James Webb Space Telescope (JWST).
 It’s supposed to peer substantially farther through the dark-matter clouds of the extra-galactic universe.
 Farther in time to the epoch of “first light” and to the birth of the very first stars.
 And supporting the search for life on planets outside our solar system (exoplanets).

 Siemens’ unique IC design and verification tools were key factors in meeting the exceedingly difficult specifications and schedule of our project.Dr.
 Lanny Lewyn, Founder of Lewyn Consulting Incorporated (LCI)

 Software is key

-Mentor and Siemens are instrumental in helping to bring the JWST to life.
+Siemens is instrumental in helping to bring the JWST to life.
 The Integrated Science Instrument Module (ISIM) in the telescope contains a complex mix of sensors, cameras, and electronics.
 From the lowest level custom IC to overall multiphysics simulation of the four science instruments in the ISIM, the software was used extensively throughout the project.

 - Capital was used to electronically connect the instruments.

-- And finally, using .
+- And finally, using Femap helped NASA to simulate the performance of James Webb Space Telescope components.
 The software was used to bring together all the solver information for thermal and structural analysis of the fully-assembled instrument modules on the James Webb.